 $ vcsh list-tracked /home/andy/.bash_profile /home/andy/.bashrc /home/andy/.i3/config

-If you just want to see what files one particular repository, such as config-bash
+If you just want to see what files one particular repository, such as config-bash is tracking, you can use the following.

 $ vcsh list-tracked config-bash /home/andy/.bash_profile /home/andy/.bashrc